 Custody of children is a major concern for couples who separate.
 Most parents only want what is best for their children, but disagreements during a separation can cause problems.
 At Gittens & Associates, we understand that child custody disputes are often one of the most challenging issues faced by divorcing parents.
 Call our child custody dispute lawyers in St. John’s if you are going through a separation or divorce.

 At our law practice, our primary concern is to protect the best interests of your children during the separation.
 We will assist you in understanding your rights and settling your custody dispute in Newfoundland.
 We can guide your through the family law process so that you are prepared for possible outcomes.

 Types of Custody

-- Sole Custody gives one parent the authority to make all major decisions that affect the children.
+It gives one parent the authority to make all major decisions affecting the children.
 The children usually live full-time with this parent.
-Depending on the custody order or agreement, the parent without custody normally has visitation rights.
+Depending on the agreement, the parent without custody normally has visitation rights.

-There are many options for custody agreement for Newfoundland families.
+There are various options for custody agreement for Newfoundland families.
 Some examples are:

-- Shared parenting can also be referred to as joint physical custody.
-In this arrangement each parent spends at least 40% of the time with the children.
+It can also be referred to as joint physical custody.
+In this arrangement, each parent spends at least 40% of the time with the children.

 Determining Child Custody and Parenting

 We have found that every case of child custody in Newfoundland is unique.
 However, there are several questions judges and lawyers use to determine custody in each case, such as:

 Issues involving custody and parenting are complex - even for couples who get along.
 Schedule a consultation with one of the lawyers at Gittens & Associates today.
 We have significant experience in handling custody disputes for Newfoundland families and we can help parents work toward a workable custody agreement at our Newfoundland office.